Best Research Assistant Job Description Sample (+ Free Template Download)

 Research Assistant Requirements

-- Past experience in a secretarial position is preferred
+- Previous work experience in a research assistant position preferred.

 Related Hiring Resources25+ Best Research Assistant Interview Questions & Answers